SingleRust/StrangerCells/README.md

 A Rust implementation of the Scrublet algorithm for doublet detection in single-cell RNA-seq data.

+> ⚠️ **WARNING**: This project is currently in a preliminary state and needs further testing and validation.
+It is not yet recommended for production use.
+Results should be carefully validated against established methods.

 ## About 📝

 StrangerCells is a direct port of the Python-based Scrublet algorithm to Rust, with a focus on performance and memory efficiency.
 It detects doublets (two cells captured as one) in single-cell RNA sequencing data using a nearest-neighbor classifier approach.